Colleges by Location

 Student Population Gender Ratio

-With a coeducational student body, the school had 7,964 male and 8,263 female full-time students in 2024.
+The student body is coeducational, with 10,119 male and 11,904 female full-time students in 2025, which is indicative of the value gender equality has at this school.
 865 full-time graduate men and 1,218 full-time graduate women attended this school.

 Student Population Diversity

-In 2024, out of the total number of students enrolled at the institution, the number of students of Asian origin was 1,001, while the number of African American students was 443.
-2,286 undergrads at this school declared as Hispanic/Latino and 1,206 as multirace.
-The school also had 90 students who declared as Native Hawaiian or other Pacific Islander, and 75 American Indian or Alaska Native students.
-There were also 294 students whose ethnicity is unknown.
+This school had 1,428 Asian students and 673 Afro-American students in 2025.
+3,978 undergrads at this school declared as Hispanic/Latino and 1,741 identified with more than one race.
+The school also had 141 students who identified as Native Hawaiian or other Pacific Islander, and 134 American Indian or Alaska Native students.
+There were also 391 students whose ethnicity is unknown.

 Cost

-Before sending an application to any college or university, the financial component should be taken into consideration.
-Here are some details you should know about the expenses at Washington State University that the majority of students face.
+Before sending an application to any college or university, the financial component should be taken into account.
+The latest information on the expenses that most students at this school incur are detailed below.

 Tuition and Fees